 A magnet levitates over a rapidly spinning aluminum disc.
-A 1/4-20 brass nut may be used to demonstrate that the levitation is an eddy current effect.
-Note: with a video camera, this demonstration is appropriate for large lecture halls.
+As a control experiment, a brass nut may be used to demonstrate that the levitation is an eddy current effect.

-- Magnet and brass nut attached to pieces of card stock
+- Magnet attached to a piece of card stock

 - Aluminum disc attached to a motor